crisostomi/cycle-consistent-model-merging/README.md

 To change the matching technique, you have to change the `matcher` in `conf/matching/match_two_models.yaml`.
 Each matcher has its own config file in `conf/matching/matcher/`.

+To run all the pairs of models with different seeds, run `shell_scripts/run_all_seeds.sh`.

 ### Matching multiple models

 1. get the permutations to align the models (identified by their seed in the config) by running `match_n_models.py`.
 The config is `conf/matching_n_models.yaml` (see inside the config to see the subconfigs).